lazorfuzz/liowebrtc/README.md

 ### Methods

-`attachStream(stream, el)` - attaches a media stream to a video or audio element
+`attachStream(stream, el, opts)` - attaches a media stream to a video or audio element
-- `MediaStream stream` - an object representing a media stream
+- `MediaStream stream` - an object representing a local or peer media stream
 - `HTMLElement el` - the element (or ref if you're using React) to attach the media stream to, usually a video or audio element
+- `object opts` - an object representing optional configuration for attachStream
+    - `bool autoplay` - autoplay the video once attached.
+Defaults to `true`
+    - `bool muted` - mute the video once attached.
+Defaults to `false`
+    - `bool mirror` - mirror the video once attached.
+Defaults to `true`
+    - `bool audio` - attach to `<audio>` element instead of `<video>` element.
+Defaults to `false`

 `broadcast(messageType, payload)` - broadcasts a message to all peers in the room via the signaling server (similar to `shout`, but not p2p).
 Listen for peers' broadcasts on the `receivedSignalData` event.